moby/moby/docs/man/docker-run.1.md

 **-i**, **--interactive**=*true*|*false*
    Keep STDIN open even if not attached.
 The default is *false*.

-   When set to true, keep stdin open even if not attached.
-The default is false.
+   Forward input to container's STDIN if exposed by --attach or --tty options.
+Note that input will be silently discarded if STDIN is not attached.

 **--ipc**=""
    Default is to create a private IPC namespace (POSIX SysV IPC) for the container